How Hollywood can continue to advance the equal pay conversation

 According to entertainment attorney Nina Shaw, one of the founding members of Time's Up, Hollywood made the grade, largely speaking.

-At a recent panel organized by Doyenne, a female-forward networking and advocacy group, Shaw estimated that her clients made about 30% more this pilot season than in the previous year.
+At a recent panel at the Doyenne Residency, a day-long education and advocacy summit for women, Shaw estimated that her clients made about 30% more this pilot season than in the previous year.

 That was in part due to a change in California laws that now prohibits employers from asking job applicants about their prior salary, she said.
 Fear of negative press also may have played a part.